tc39/test262/CONTRIBUTING.md

 An asynchronous test is any test that include the `async` frontmatter flag.

-For most asynchronous tests, the `asyncHelpers.js` harness file includes an `asyncTest` method that precludes needing to interact with the test runner via the `$DONE` function. `asyncTest` takes an async function and will ensure that `$DONE` is called properly if the async function returns or throws an exception.
-For example, a test written using `asyncTest` might look like:
+Most asynchronous tests should include the `asyncHelpers.js` harness file and call its `asyncTest` function **exactly once**, with a callback returning a promise that indicates test failure via rejection and otherwise fulfills upon test conclusion (such as an async function).

 ```js
 /*---